Unit 23 Rifle Coues Whitetail Deer: Hunt Overview

 What does it take to draw a 23 Coues Whitetail permit for residents and non-residents?

-First season October tags for Residents of Arizona in 2019 took from 3-7 Bonus Points to guarantee.
-With no Bonus Points the draw odds were 12.7%.
-For Non-Residents 2-7 Bonus Points secured your spot to hunt 23 and at 0 points odds were 11.9%.
+First season October tags for Residents of Arizona in 2020 took from 3-7 Bonus Points to guarantee drawing.
+With no Bonus Points the draw odds were ~12%.
+For Non-Residents 2-7 Bonus Points secured your spot to hunt unit 23.

 The late December rifle (third season) tags for Residents took 8-11 Bonus Points and for Non-Residents 15-16 Bonus Points.
 With 0 points Resident odds were 1.9% and NR odds were 1.5%.

-We can expect that the 2020 numbers will reflect similarly upon the 2019 draw odds.
+We can expect that the 2021 numbers will reflect similarly upon the 2020 draw odds.
 Each season offers a different hunting experience and different opportunities.
-Our preferences are both the third and first seasons, respectively.

 How do the 23 rifle Coues hunts compare to other draw rifle tags?